 Editors have slightly different definitions of each type of editing.
 Here is a brief description of the types of editing I offer and how I approach them.

-Manuscript Assessment: This is an assessment that provides high-level feedback of novels and short stories.
-A manuscript assessment usually comes after you have finished an early draft of your work.
+Manuscript Evaluation: This is an assessment that provides high-level feedback of novels and short stories.
+A manuscript evaluation usually comes after you have finished an early draft of your work.
 It offers insights into things like plot, character development, dialogue, setting, and general strengths and weaknesses.
-If you want to see if you’re on the right track and how readers may respond, a manuscript assessment may be right for you.
+If you want to see if you’re on the right track and how readers may respond, a manuscript evaluation may be right for you.

-Line Editing: In line editing, the focus is on language and word choice.
+Line Editing / Heavy Copyediting: The focus is on language and word choice.
 Its purpose is to determine the best way to convey your message or story for your readers through fine-tuning the wording.
-It’s not necessarily about correcting errors, but rather making improvements by rewriting, cutting, and reorganizing text as necessary.
+It can include rephrasing, cutting, and reorganizing text as necessary in addition to copyediting tasks.

 Copyediting: Copyediting focuses on correcting errors in grammar, syntax, punctuation, spelling, and consistency.